 Different versions

-There will be three versions of the RPvdsEx program.
+There are three versions of the RPvdsEx program.
 A version that has all the basics covered, that can run on a single core RZ6.
 This version can only play two different WAV files in a single trial.
 A multicore version that runs on three and four core versions of the RZ6.
 It can play eight different WAV files and has the possibility to play moving sounds over a linear array of speakers.
 The third version is the same as the single core version, but has added the possibility to play Ripple sounds.

-Components of the matrix
+Organisation of the Tasks

 Tasks